 Camping add-ons are an inexpensive way to transform your car into an ideal camping companion.
 For a few hundred dollars, you can buy a truck-bed tent, which turns the bed of a pickup truck into a tent.
 For some SUVs, a roof-rack tent is basically like pitching a tent on your roof rack, most kits include a sleeping platform, tent and ladder.

 Perhaps the least expensive option is to build a sleeping platform inside your car.
 Fold-flat rear seats make things easier, but you can also unbolt and remove them, for even more space.
 A platform of 2″ x 4″ lumber and ¾” plywood gives you a flat place to put a mattress, as well providing storage underneath.
 Make curtains for the windows, suspending them on eye-bolts and strings, for privacy.
 A set of window deflectors will allow for air circulation without allowing rain to enter, and mosquito netting suspended from the headliner will keep pesky bugs at bay.
 Finally, a couple of tent poles, ropes, stakes and general purpose tarps can turn the back of your car into a vestibule, for changing clothes and cooking.

 One thing that you’ll have to make sure you include is a sense of humor and affection for whoever you are sharing your car with, because you’re going to spend a lot of time exceptionally close to each other.

-Check out all the Body & Accessory products available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
+Check out all the tools & equipment available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on DIY car camping, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.